Introduction- Nidhi Company

 It is of importance to note that a Nidhi company shall not accept deposits which are exceeding 20 times of its Net owned fund as per its last audited financial statement.

-Every company declared as a Nidhi or Mutual Benefit Society under section 620A(1) of the Companies Act, 1956 and the companies functioning on the lines of Nidhi company or mutual benefit society, but either didn’t apply or has applied and awaiting notification, and existing on or before 26th July, 2001 and which have accepted deposits in excess of aforesaid limits. the same shall be restored to the prescribed limit by increasing the Net Owned Funds position or alternatively by reducing the deposit as guided below:
+Every company declared as a Nidhi or Mutual Benefit Society under section 620A(1) of the Companies Act, 1956 and the companies functioning on the lines of Nidhi company or mutual benefit society, but either didn’t apply or has applied and awaiting notification, and existing on or before 26th July 2001 and which have accepted deposits over aforesaid limits. the same shall be restored to the prescribed limit by increasing the Net Owned Funds position or by reducing the deposit as guided below:

-The RBI impose limited regulation on Nidhi companies, owing to their non-dealing of funds of any members other than their members and these companies follow Nidhi Rules, 2014 issued by the center.
+The RBI imposes limited regulation on Nidhi companies, owing to their non-dealing of funds of any members other than their members and these companies follow Nidhi Rules, 2014 issued by the center.

-It must have a minimum paid up equity share capital of Rs.
-5,00,000/- and should be increased to Rs.10,00,000 or more within completion of one year from the date of incorporation of the company and unencumbered term deposits of not less than ten percent of the outstanding deposits as specified in Rule 14.
+It must have a minimum paid-up equity share capital of Rs.
+5,00,000/- and should be increased to Rs.10,00,000 or more within the completion of one year from the date of incorporation of the company and unencumbered term deposits of not less than ten percent of the outstanding deposits as specified in Rule 14.

 The loans given to the members are at a lower rate of interest than the market rate.
 This brings greater savings to the members.
 There are essentially three types of loans which are provided by a Nidhi: